-- A The Office of Personnel Management shall calculate the subscription charges under the FEHBP that will be in effect the following January with respect to self only enrollments and self and family enrollments. - B For career employees on the rolls prior to February 15, 2013, the bi-weekly Employer contribution for self only and self and family plans is adjusted to an amount equal to 80% in 2013, 78% in 2014, 77% in 2015, and 76% in 2016 of the weighted average bi-weekly premiums under the FEHBP as determined by the Office of Personnel Management.
-For career employees hired on or subsequent to February 15, 2013, the bi-weekly Employer contribution to self and family plans is adjusted to an amount equal to 77% in years 2013 through 2015, and 76% in 2016, of the weighted average bi-weekly premiums under the FEHBP as determined by the Office of Personnel Management.
-The adjustment begins on the effective date determined by the Office of Personnel Management in January 2013, January 2014, January 2015, and January 2016. - C The weight to be given to a particular subscription charge for each FEHB plan and option will be based on the number of enrollees in each such plan and option for whom contributions have been received from employers covered by the FEHBP as determined by the Office of Personnel Management.

-- D The amount necessary to pay the total charge for enrollment after the Employer's contribution is deducted shall be withheld from the pay of each enrolled employee.
-To the extent permitted by law, the Employer shall permit employees covered by this Agreement to make their premium contributions to the cost of each plan on a pre-tax basis, and shall extend eligibility to such employees for the U.S. Postal Service's flexible spending account plans for unreimbursed health care expenses and work-related child care and elder care expenses as authorized under Section 125 of the Internal Revenue Code. - For career employees on the rolls prior to February 15, 2013, the limitation upon the Employer's contribution towards any individual employee shall be 83.50% in 2013, 81.25% in 2014, 80.25% in 2015, and 79.25% in 2016 of the subscription charge under the FEHBP in 2013, 2014, 2015, and 2016.
-For career employees hired on or subsequent to February 15, 2013, the limitation shall be 80.25% for years 2013 through 2015, and 79.25% for 2016.
+- A The Office of Personnel Management shall calculate the subscription charges under the FEHBP that will be in effect the following January with respect to self only, self plus one, and self and family enrollments. - B The bi-weekly Employer contribution for self only, self plus one, and self and family plans is adjusted to an amount equal to 76.0% in 2017, 74.0% in 2018, and 73.0% in 2019 of the weighted average bi-weekly premiums under the FEHBP as determined by the Office of Personnel Management.
+The adjustment begins on the effective date determined by the Office of Personnel Management in January 2017, January 2018, and January 2019. - C The weight to be given to a particular subscription charge for each FEHB plan and option will be based on the number of enrollees in each such plan and option for whom contributions have been received from employers covered by the FEHBP as determined by the Office of Personnel Management. - D The amount necessary to pay the total charge for enrollment after the Employer's contribution is deducted shall be withheld from the pay of each enrolled employee.
+To the extent permitted by law, the Employer shall permit employees covered by this Agreement to make their premium contributions to the cost of each plan on a pre-tax basis, and shall extend eligibility to such employees for the U.S. Postal Service's flexible spending account plans for unreimbursed health care expenses and work-related child care and elder care expenses as authorized under Section 125 of the Internal Revenue Code. - E The limitation upon the Employer's contribution towards any individual employee shall be 79.25% in 2017, 77.25% in 2018 and 76.0% in 2019 of the subscription charge under the FEHBP in 2017, 2018, and 2019.